romainsacchi/carculator/docs/validity.rst

 Car and components masses
 -------------------------

+:class:`CarModel` sizes and builds the vehicles and their attributes are accessed in its `array` attribute.
-This module returns the masses of the different vehicle components, given a vehicle size class, a year of manufacture and a powertrain techology.
-The relevant output is the `driving mass`, which will influence the energy required to overcome `rolling resistance`, the `drag`, but also the energy required to move the vehicle over a given distance -- `kinetic energy`.
+Filters like vehicle size class, year of manufacture and powertrain techology are convenient to use.
+A relevant calculated parameter is the `driving mass`, which will influence the energy required to overcome `rolling resistance`, the `drag`, but also the energy required to move the vehicle over a given distance -- `kinetic energy`.

 Parameters such as total cargo mass, curb mass and driving mass, can be obtained the following way, for a 2017 battery electric SUV::